sustainable-computing-io/kepler-doc/docs/installation/community-operator.md

 # Will Kepler work on earlier releases of OpenShift

-Our recommendation is use OCP 4.13 but Kepler has been installed on OCP 4.11 and 4.12.
-In the future the Operator might be updated to check the version of kubernetes that is installed e.g. v1.25.
+Our recommendation is use `OCP 4.13` but Kepler has been installed on `OCP 4.11` and `4.12`.
+In future the Operator may be updated to check the version of kubernetes that is installed e.g. `v1.25`.